-Build or fix a Selenium framework, end-to-end.
+Build or fix a Selenium framework, end to end.

 FIXED SCOPE